 Determine whether the exercise will use accident scenarios postulated as the most probable for the specific site.

-3. Determine whether the licensee’s exercise/drill scenarios were varied such that all elements of the emergency plan were tested during the previous period.
+3. Determine whether the licensee’s exercise/drill scenarios were varied such that all elements of the emergency plan were tested during the previous two-year period.

 4. Determine the adequacy of controls to prevent the exercise objectives and details from any prior disclosure to participants.